CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/unified-invoicing.md

 Unified invoicing has been rolled-out during February 2017.
 Here are the changes introduced by Unified Invoicing:

-- Payment methods are now associated with organisations instead of users, which means you can see and change credit cards for organisations in an easier way.
+- Payment methods are now associated with organizations instead of users, which means you can see and change credit cards for organizations in an easier way.
 - Credit consumption and add-ons are unified in a single monthly invoice.
 Each month, the consumption from the last month is credited on your account.
 - FS buckets and Cellar consumptions are now integrated in your daily consumption, along with apps.
 - **Going out of credits no longer stops applications (by default).**